Image

 Key Lessons:

-• Be consistent with building equity, diversity, and inclusion within your organization.
+• Be consistent.
 Be strategic, focused, and clear on the impact you want to make as an organization.
-It's easy to go in several directions because there's so much to be done, but you have to be focused.
+It's easy to go in several directions because there's so much to be done, but you have to prioritize and maintain focus.

 • Celebrate the small wins!
 It can be discouraging when results don’t happen as quickly as you like but continue to move forward working collaboratively with your leadership and internal teams to shape culture and behaviors.
-This contributes to progress!
+This contributes to progress, and ROI for the organization!